Infrared excess

-An infrared excess is a measurement of an astronomical source, typically a star, that in their spectral energy distribution has a greater measured infrared flux than expected by assuming the star is a blackbody radiator.
-Infrared excesses are often the result of circumstellar dust heated by starlight and reemitted at longer wavelengths.
-They are common in young stellar objects and evolved stars on the asymptotic giant branch or older.
+An infrared excess (also known as an IR excess, or IRX) is a measurement of an astronomical source, typically a star, which has a greater than expected infrared flux in the spectral energy distribution assuming that the source is a blackbody radiator.
+Infrared excesses in stars are often the result of circumstellar dust grains heated by incident starlight causing re-emission at longer wavelengths, and they are common in young stellar objects, evolved asymptotic branch stars, and white dwarfs.
+Infrared excesses have also been found during observations of other objects such as active galactic nuclei and black holes.